-HDFC International Life and Re Company Limited ("HDFC International Life & Re") is the first life reinsurer to be incorporated in the DIFC and is regulated by the Dubai Financial Services Authority ("DFSA").
-Our business consists of both, treaty and facultative reinsurance arrangements of ceding insurers, across a broad range of life insurance and medical products, including Individual Life and Group Life.
+HDFC International Life & Re Company Limited ("HDFC International Life & Re") is the first life and health (re)insurer to be incorporated in the Dubai International Financial Centre ("DIFC") and is regulated by the Dubai Financial Services Authority ("DFSA").
+Our business consists of both, treaty and facultative reinsurance arrangements of ceding insurers, across classes of life and health insurance under the Group Insurance and Individual Insurance business segments.

-At HDFC International Life & Re, our aim is to provide ceding partners with solution-centric, progressive and customized services.
-Headquartered in the DIFC, we are today offering reinsurance capacity in the GCC, the broader MENA region and, well on our way towards expanding globally.
-This rapid yet steady growth, since inception in 2016, is testimony to our conviction and credibility as a life reinsurance Company.
-The success of the Company also draws significantly from expert risk management, judicious underwriting and superior technology driven solutions.
+At HDFC International Life & Re, our aim is to provide ceding partners with solution-centric, progressive and value added services.
+Headquartered in the DIFC, we are today offering reinsurance capacity in the GCC, the greater MENA region and India and are well on our way towards expanding across markets of strategic importance.
+This rapid yet steady growth, since inception in 2016, is testimony to our conviction and credibility as a life and health reinsurance Company.
+The Company continues to build an agile and efficient organisation by further strengthening the risk management and actuarial disciplines, application of prudent and predictable underwriting approaches and augmenting the data and tech capabilities.